On Busy Draft Night, Baltimore Ravens Select Notre Dame S Kyle Hamilton, Iowa C Tyler Linderbaum; Deal 'Hollywood' Brown

 — Baltimore Ravens (@Ravens) April 29, 2022

 “High-impact safety with unique blend of traits and characteristics that make him a bit of a unicorn at the position.
-Hamilton has the eyes and speed to play over the top, the strength and toughness to play near the line, and coverage length to guard elite pass-catching tight ends who often mismatch opposing defenses.” he says.
+Hamilton has the eyes and speed to play over the top, the strength and toughness to play near the line, and coverage length to guard elite pass-catching tight ends who often mismatch opposing defenses.” he wrote.READ MORE: Maryland Weather: Chilly Overnight With Temps In The Mid-60s Friday

+DeCosta touted Hamilton’s physical skills, ballhawk ability and range, saying he could do “a myriad of different things” for the Ravens defense, covering tight ends, playing up top and moving down in the box.

+“I never dreamed in a million years he would be there,” DeCosta said.

-Shortly after, the Ravens dealt the team’s 2019 first-round pick and top wide receiver, Marquise “Hollywood” Brown, along with the No. 100 overall pick to the Arizona Cardinals to land another selection in the first round at No. 23.
+Shortly after the pick, the Ravens dealt Brown, the team’s top selection in 2019 and one of Jackson’s favorite targets, and a third-rounder to the Cardinals to land the 23rd pick.

-The Ravens dealt the 23rd overall pick to the Buffalo Bills for the 25th and 130th picks, setting up the selection of Linderbaum.
+The Ravens then sent that pick to the Buffalo Bills for the 25th and 130th picks, setting up the selection of Linderbaum.

 In three seasons with the Fighting Irish, Hamilton recorded 138 total tackles, 7 1/2 tackles for loss and 8 interceptions.
 He was limited to seven games in 2021 after hurting his knee against USC on Oct.
 23.

-The 21-year-old will join Williams, Chuck Clark and Brandon Stephens in safety room.
-If starting cornerbacks Marlon Humphrey and Marcus Peters return healthy from season-ending injuries, the back end of the Ravens defense could resemble the 2019 unit that limited opponents to 3,315 yards through the air and intercepted 13 passes.
+The 21-year-old will join Williams, Chuck Clark, Brandon Stephens and Geno Stone in the safety room.
+If starting cornerbacks Marlon Humphrey and Marcus Peters return healthy from devastating injuries, the back end of the Ravens defense could resemble the 2019 unit that limited opponents to 3,315 yards through the air and intercepted 13 passes.

+“We think we have a lot of chess pieces that will help us be a very good defense,” DeCosta said.

-Heading into the draft, many analysts expected the Ravens to take an offensive lineman after the team surrendered 57 sacks, second most in the NFL.
+Heading into the draft, many analysts expected the Ravens to take an offensive lineman after the unit surrendered 57 sacks, second-most in the NFL, and the play suffered without All Pro left tackle Ronnie Stanley, who only played in the season opener against the Las Vegas Raiders before opting for his second straight season-ending ankle surgery.

-According to Pro Football Focus, Linderbaum, who also wrestled for the Hawkeyes, is “the best center prospect we’ve see” since the site started graded college players.
+According to Pro Football Focus, Linderbaum, who also wrestled for the Hawkeyes, is “the best center prospect we’ve seen” since the website started grading college players.
 During his three-year career at Iowa, he only allowed two sacks and only committed two penalties.